What Are Trigger Words? 50 Examples to Increase Conversions in 2020

 - Confused About How to Operate Your DSLR?
 Here’s How.

 - How to Build an In-Home Photo Studio

 - Learn How to Pan Your Shots

+While this word might seem negative, it can nevertheless connect in an authentic voice to your audience.
 None of us wants to do something worse, right?
-We want to get better.
+We want to do better.
 And we want to know what we’re doing wrong.

-You can use this trigger word to educate or inspire your audience.
+You can use the word “worse” or “worst” to educate and inspire your audience.
 Tell them what they’re already doing incorrectly or what they should avoid doing wrong in the future.

 - The Worst Thing You Can Do During a Photo Shoot

 - What’s Worse Than Having the Wrong Camera?
 Having No Camera

 - Why You’re Promoting Your Photo Business Wrong: The Worst Mistakes